ouyangw/fansite-analytics-challenge/src/README.md

 time complexity for processing M number of unique hosts in the hashmap is O(M\*log(10)).
 So the overall time complexity is O(N + M\*log(10)) = O(N).

-The space complexity of hashmap and the vector is O(M) and O(10), respectively.
+The space complexity of hashmap and the heap is O(M) and O(10), respectively.
 So the overall space complexity is O(M).

 ### Online Algorithm